Newnan Divorce Attorney Provides Aggressive Representation

 - Distribution — The court considers several factors in determining how large a share of the marital estate is appropriate for each party.
 I present all the relevant information necessary to ensure the court considers factors favorable to you.

 Depending on the size of your marital estate, this process can be relatively quick or quite drawn out.
-However, since property division is not subject to a later modification, I do all I can to ensure a fair result.
+Since property division is not subject to later modification, I do all I can to ensure a fair result.

-Contact a determined advocate in Newnan for divorce representation
+Contact a determined advocate in Newnan, GA for divorce representation

-Divorce is a challenging process on many levels, but an experienced and concerned attorney can make a great difference in the outcome.
+Divorce is a challenging process on many levels, but an experienced attorney can guide you through it efficiently.
 At the Law Office of S. Mark Mitchell, LLC, I work diligently to achieve your goals so that you can look confidently toward the future.
 Call 470-344-8550 or contact me online to schedule a free consultation.